Thorfgin/charactercreator/README.md

 	-

 	MUST:
-	- FIX: change the way skills are selected, by referencing id instead of skill.
-	Skills may no be unique in name, for example 'extra wilskracht' exists twice in ExtraVaardigheden.
-	This may cause issues with the saves, because everything is reference by skillname.
 	- LANGUAGE: add multi-language support as an option >> English

-	- FIX: Chromium browser compatibility.

 	SHOULD:
 	- FEATURE: Extend the character with a NOTE section to allow players to register remarks, powers/conditions, etc.
 	- FEATURE: Extend the character with a Imbue section to allow players to register imbues, description and cost, etc.